10/30/2024

 Elias Szabo

-Thank you, operator.
-As always, I would like to thank everyone again for joining us on today's call and for your continued interest in COTI.
+Thank you, Operator.
+As always, I'd like to thank everyone again for joining us on today's call and for your continued interest in COTI.
 Thank you for your support.

 speaker